 AP-KY--Kentucky News Digest 2 pm, KY

-Here's a look at how AP's general news coverage is shaping up in Kentucky.
+Here’s a look at how AP’s general news coverage is shaping up in Kentucky.
 Questions about coverage plans are welcome and should be directed to the AP-Louisville bureau at (502) 583-7718 or firstname.lastname@example.org.
+Beth Campbell is on the desk.
 News editor Scott Stroud can be reached at email@example.com.
 A reminder this information is not for publication or broadcast, and these coverage plans are subject to change.
 Expected stories may not develop, or late-breaking and more newsworthy events may take precedence.
 If circumstances change before 6 p.m., a new digest will be sent reflecting those developments.
 All times are Eastern.

 Some TV and radio stations will receive shorter APNewsNow versions of the stories below, along with all updates.

 For up-to-the minute information on AP’s coverage, visit Coverage Plan at newsroom.ap.org.

 WASHINGTON — Senate Majority Leader Mitch McConnell acknowledged Wednesday that Republicans have a longstanding gender gap when it comes to American women, but he stood by one key Senate woman, saying “nobody’s going to beat” Lisa Murkowski of Alaska despite her opposition to Brett Kavanaugh.

 ASHLAND, Ky. — Things fall through for Chris Jackson.
 A construction job, promised if he completed a carpentry program, vanished two weeks before his exit exam.
 A coveted, $100,000-a-year union job at a steel mill disappeared when the plant closed.